Hans M Hirschi – Stories you’ll remember

 – Debbie McGowan, editor & publisher at Beaten Track Publishing

-I have a hunch what my publisher thought when she gave me that honorary title, and I’ve since made it my own.
+I have only a hunch what my publisher thought when she gave me that honorary title, and I’ve since made it my own.
 It’s almost become a program statement of sorts.
 My novels all deal with contemporary, social issues (even my one sci-fi novel).
 I shy away from no taboo, but I promise that you’ll close the book feeling empowered and hopeful.

 To me, great books deal with issues I can relate to, they tackle the big as well as the mundane questions facing humanity today, from parenting, family relationships, love, loss, but also difficult subjects like our environment, trafficking, child abuse, racism etc.